wp-plugins/image-watermark/readme.txt

 2. screenshot-2.png

 == Changelog ==

+= 1.2.1 =
+* New: German translation, thanks to Matthias Siebler

 = 1.2.0 =
 * New: Frontend watermarking option (for front-end upload plugins and custom front-end upload code)